learn-co-curriculum/javascript-spies/README.md

 spy on the function and verify that it has been called.
 That's it!

-You'll notice that the syntax to create a spy might look a little weird — it has two arguments, the first one being the objec that the function is a property of, and the second one is the function's name as a string.
+You'll notice that the syntax to create a spy might look a little weird — it has two arguments, the first one being the object that the function is a property of, and the second one is the function's name as a string.
 Since our function is defined globally, we pass in `window` as the first argument, since that is the object that holds all global variables and functions.